 - Sessions begin at 9:00 am and end at 4:05 pm.

-The University of Vermont College of Medicine is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.
+The University of Vermont College of Medicine is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

 Application for CME credit has been filed with the American Academy of Family Physicians.
 Determination of credit is pending.